-For 2017, we will have 20 acres of tilled ground, producing vegetables, flowers, and herbs on 13 of those acres, with the remaining 7 acres in full-season, soil-building cover crops.
+Since 2017, we have 20 acres of tilled ground, producing vegetables, flowers, and herbs on 13 of those acres, with the remaining 7 acres in full-season, soil-building cover crops.
 On February 1st of 2017, we closed on a 10-acre property not far from our main farm which was previously owned by Rich and Pam Dunkle.
-Rich and Pam graciously passed up several opportunities to sell the property to others because they wanted to see their land stay in agriculture.
-This new property will serve as our infrastructure home base, as well as providing some additional production ground.
+Rich and Pam graciously passed up several opportunities to sell the property to others because they wanted to see their land stay in agricultural use.
+This new property has served as our infrastructure home base, as well as provided some additional production ground.

 We also farm on a 6-acre lease out on Stucky Road — in fact, it's where we started Strike Farms back in 2014.
 We lease this ground from Tom and May Heriza, whose support was and continues to be instrumental in enabling our business to grow.
 Also new in the fall of 2016 was another 5 acre lease on Gooch Hill Road, which is on ground placed in a conservation easement by the owners Logan and Lyle Happel, in partnership with the Gallatin Valley Land Trust.